JordanCoteRNG/Dnd5eJsonHost/README.md

 # Dnd5eJsonHost
-This is used to store JSON for my personal use
+This is used to store JSON for my personal use.
 I own nothing, all credit goes to BTMorton for creating these JSON.
 I simply am keeping a copy of his files in case they ever get deleted for my personal project.